-- Continue to improve the safety and playability of our athletic fields through an improved field maintenance program. - Create an accessible route from the parking lot to the wading pool at Simonds Park. - Construct a small retaining wall to prevent the erosion of the hill behind the softball backstop at Simonds Park - Install a sun shade to provide shelter from the sun over the large playground equipment at Wildwood Park - Continue to plan for the reuse of the Overlook Park maintenance area
+- Continue to improve the safety and playability of our athletic fields through an improved field maintenance program. - Continue providing safe, quality, affordable programs and events to the community. - Renovate the Simonds Park basketball courts including a new surface, backboard systems and lights - Install communication boards in some of our parks - Continue to plan for the reuse of the Overlook Park maintenance area